 I. Why Do You Need a Separate Will for Your China Assets

 Due to the widely different inheritance laws and rules in different jurisdictions, very often wills made under foreign laws may not be enforced or executed in China esp when there are provisions regarding roles of executors or trustees.
-Also the way how estate is managed is widely different as well, so if the China assets as a part of the whole estate are covered only by the wills made under the foreign laws, it won’t be administered in the same way as the foreign estates.
+Also the way how estate is administered is widely different as well, so if the China assets as a part of the whole estate are covered only by the wills made under the foreign laws, it won’t be administered in the same way as foreign estates.

 Put it simply, you need a separate will to deal with your China assets upon your death so that your heirs can be better off when it comes to the inheritance of the estate.

 we will write an article about how foreign wills are received and treated in China by Chinese notary offices and courts in more details later on.

 II.
 How to Make a Will for your China Assets

 Now you know you need to prepare a separate will for your China assets, but how exactly do you go about it?